 On 31 January 2020, the UK ceased to be a member of the EU and the EEA.
-On 24 December 2020, an agreement in principle was reached in relation to the Trade and Cooperation Agreement, to govern the future relations between the EU and UK following the end of the transition period.
+On 24 December 2020, an agreement in principle was reached in relation to a trade and cooperation agreement (the Trade and Cooperation Agreement), to govern the future relations between the EU and UK following the end of the transition period.
 The Trade and Cooperation Agreement does not, however, create a detailed framework to govern the cross-border provision of regulated financial services from the UK into the EU and from the EU into the UK.